 Benefits are available to full time employees (30+ hours per week).

-Because many initiatives operate under the OCF umbrella, we can access large group health insurance plans only available to employers.
+Because many Collectives operate under the OCF umbrella, we can access large group health insurance plans only available to employers.
 This lowers costs an increases available options.

-The following costs are charged to the initiative budget for employment:
+The following costs are charged to the Collective budget for employment:

-Wages (and associated taxes, levies, and fees as required by law) - salary amounts are set by the initiative
+Wages (and associated taxes, levies, and fees as required by law) - salary amounts are set by the Collective

 Benefits - if the employee chooses to opt in